Planning Maps / Areas / Coffs Harbour / Sandy Beach

 Is Sandy Beach flood-prone?

-About 24% of Sandy Beach falls within a mapped flood overlay, against a Coffs Harbour average of 8%.
+About 24% of Sandy Beach falls within a mapped flood overlay, against the council-wide suburb average of 18%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Sandy Beach bushfire-prone?